The 20 Best Highlights To See In Seoul

 As you might be able to tell, Seoul is a city that truly appreciates its art!
 No proof of that is stronger than at the Leeum Museum of Art!
 Run by the Samsung Foundation of Culture (yes, the same people who make your phone!), the museum is home to a vast collection of eye-catching pieces!

 The exhibitions are divided between two buildings.
 While Museum 1 houses a collection of pottery, Buddhist art and sculptures, Museum 2 focuses on modern and contemporary art pieces from both Korean and international artists.

 Another industry Korea excels at is the immense amount of seafood that they trade!
-So much so, in every major city, there’s a central hub where the fresh ocean harvest is sold as soon as they’re caught!
+So much so, every major city has a central hub where the fresh ocean harvest is sold as soon as they’re caught!
 In Seoul, that place is the Noryangjin Fisheries!

 Around 250 to 300 tons of sea life pass through this market every day!
 The six-story building houses 700 independent fish retail stores that auction off every known creature in the deep blue!